ToyinOmojola/website/content/project/example/index.md

 ---
-title: Investigation of the role of diagnostic facial features summary:Human observers spend more time looking at the eyes, nose and mouth than other features on the faces.
+title: Investigation of the role of diagnostic facial features
+summary: Human observers spend more time looking at the eyes, nose and mouth than other features on the faces.
 What are the contributions of these diagnostic facial features to emotion recognition?
 tags:
 - Face perception
 - Emotion recognition